arjunchandra/arjunchandra.github.io/about.md

 ### Cigar crunching industrialist

 The researcher in me drove me *half way back* to doing AI research at [Telenor Research](https://www.telenor.com/innovation/research/), where I now work as a Senior Research Scientist, with a responsibility of both applying and advancing AI methods.
-Some of my activities involve working with academic colleagues and students at the [Norwegian Open AI Lab](https://www.ntnu.edu/web/ailab/).
+Some of my activities involve working with academic colleagues and students via the [Norwegian Open AI Lab](https://www.ntnu.edu/web/ailab/).
 On occassion, I do guest lectures on AI topics, specifically **reinforcement learning**, which is the focus of much of my current research.
 Additionally, I advise a handful of startups based in [Oslo Science Park](https://www.forskningsparken.no/om-oss/about-oslo-science-park/).

+#### Contact information

-You can reach me at `<firstname.lastname>@telenor.com`, [twitter](https://twitter.com/boelger), or via [linkedin](https://www.linkedin.com/in/arjun-chandra-6a35b46).
+You can reach me at `<firstname.lastname>@telenor.com`, [Twitter](https://twitter.com/boelger), or via [LinkedIn](https://www.linkedin.com/in/arjun-chandra-6a35b46).